-From moving to a foreign country, specializing in a demanding field of dentistry, to setting up his own specialist practice – Dr. Nicolai Orsteen is a prime example of a man embracing challenges.
-Learn more about Nicolai, who, against all odds, became a specialist in root canal treatments and set up his practice in a foreign country.
+Between moving to a foreign country, specializing in a demanding field of dentistry and setting up his own specialist practice – Dr. Nicolai Orsteen is a prime example of a man who embraces challenge.
+Learn more about Nicolai, how he unexpectedly became a specialist in root canal treatments, and how he eventually set up his practice in a foreign country.

 Against all odds

 Nicolai earned his DDS at the University of Oslo in 2002.
-After gaining a few years of work experience he decided to continue studying for a specialist degree in endodontics.
+After gaining a few years of work experience, he decided to continue studying for a specialist degree in endodontics.
 Paradoxically, while studying for the DDS, Nicolai wasn’t very fond of performing root canal treatments at all.
-In fact, he was even scared of them: “In the beginning, I was scared of root canals.
-I really didn’t like doing them”, he admits.
-At the same time, he felt the urge to learn more about this specific type of treatment: “I felt that I did not know what I was doing and I was not happy with the results, so in my fourth year I asked one of my teachers in endodontics if I could observe him in practice.
-So, I nursed for him one evening per week for almost a year.
-I then learnt all his routines and after that I have enjoyed endodontics.”
-Now, Nicolai feels intrigued by the workflow and the way he’s able to set up a system for the treatment.
-Taking the step to becoming a specialist has had some great advantages and a few disadvantages.
-The backside is the fact that Nicolai has forgotten how to do general dentistry: “I’m not that good at normal dentistry anymore”, he asserts with a smile.
-In return, however, he has gained a deep understanding of a specific field of dentistry: “What I’m good at is root canals.
-Why should I do anything else?”.
+They even frightened him: “In the beginning, I was scared of root canals.
+I really didn’t like doing them,” he admits.
+At the same time, he felt the urge to learn more about this specific type of treatment: “I felt that I didn’t know what I was doing and I wasn’t happy with the results, so in my fourth year I asked one of my teachers in endodontics if I could observe him in practice.
+I nursed for him one evening per week for almost a year.
+I then learnt all his routines and since then I have enjoyed endodontics.”
+Now, Nicolai is intrigued by the workflow and the way he is able to set up a system for the treatment.
+Being a specialist has some great advantages, but there are also a few disadvantages.
+One is the fact that Nicolai has forgotten how to do general dentistry: “I’m not that good at normal dentistry anymore,” he says with a smile.
+In exchange, however, he has gained a deep understanding of a specific field of dentistry: “What I’m good at is root canals.
+Why should I do anything else?”

 Relocating to London

-While studying, Nicolai met his wife who lived in London.
-He decided to move to London to try it out and over a year ago he set up his own practice, the Root Canal Dental Referral Centre.
+While studying, Nicolai met his wife, who lived in London.
+He decided to move to London to try it out, and over a year ago he set up his own practice, the Root Canal Dental Referral Centre.
 The relocation, however, also provided a few challenges: “I moved to London without knowing any dentists.
-As a specialist I am dependent on other dentists knowing and trusting my work to get patients referred.
+As a specialist I’m dependent on other dentists knowing and trusting my work to get patients referred.
 I had to make connections.
-First, I started working in an endodontic only specialist practice and in another practice with other specialist where I was the only endodontist.
-It takes time to get dentists to know you and trust your work”, he explains.
-Despite these teething troubles, Nicolai enjoys living in London and has fallen in love with the multi-culture and the professional and social opportunities London has to offer.
+First, I started working in an endodontic-only specialist practice and in another practice with other specialist where I was the only endodontist.
+It takes time to get dentists to know you and trust your work,” he explains.
+Despite these teething problems, Nicolai has fallen in love with London and its multi-cultural environment.
+He enjoys taking advantage of the many professional and social opportunities the city has to offer.